nescode/hellodjango/python_basics.md

 $ python ex1.py
 ```

-## Comments in python
+## Comments and pound characters in python
-Make a habbit of writing comments for the code you written.
+Make a habbit of writing comments for the block of code you written.
 This will help others and propbably for you also to understand what you wrote.
 Now, we will see a sample program and output with comments.

 ```
 # My hello world program